See a list of Music Programs by Clicking Here!

 Music Degree Overview

-Music is the area of study and employment that deals with the combination of sounds in order to produce a response, be it emotional, professional or otherwise.
+A music degree can be earned from a wide variety of small and large colleges from around the country.
+Music is an area of study and art form that deals with the combination of sounds in order to produce a response, be it emotional, professional or otherwise.
 Musicians work alone or in groups in order to construct harmonies and melodies that achieve a desired result, with many different types of music and instrument available for study and exploration.

-Students considering a certificate or degree in music will need guidance through the maze of programs.
+Students considering a certificate in music or music degree will need guidance through the maze of programs.
 From certificate programs through PhD degrees in the field of music, the options are plentiful.
 Possible majors in music include:

 - Film Scoring